Fiscal Year 2016: In 2016 over 30 vessels were constructed with funds deposited into CRFs.

 Criteria for Selecting Proposals

-Review of the application by the Office of Financial Approvals and Marine Insurance to determine citizenship of the applicant, if applicant is owner or operator of the vessel and if the proposed objective of construction, reconstruction or acquisition is acceptable.
+Review of the application by the Office of Shipyards and Marine Financing to determine citizenship of the applicant, if applicant is owner or operator of the vessel and if the proposed objective of construction, reconstruction or acquisition is acceptable.